SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Stack_Functions/Stack_Augmented_Operations.md

 # Augmented Operations

-***Ensure maximum uptime by leveraging big data and AI***
+***Ensure maximum uptime by leveraging big data and AI.***

 ![stack.functions.categories](~/dataminer-overview/images/stack_augmented_operations.png)

 **Make the shift from reactive to proactive management.**

-DataMiner Augmented Operation **captures, correlates and analyzes** all data sources in **real time**.
+DataMiner Augmented Operation **captures, correlates, and analyzes** all data sources in **real time**.
 It learns the relationships between metrics and generates alarms when anomalies are detected.
 This predictive approach improves performance and reduces system downtime.

 This technology, built into the core of DataMiner, leverages state-of-the-art big data and artificial intelligence (AI) technology.
-As we are dealing with **increasingly more complex and agile ecosystems that are continuously evolving**, the way it is set up today could be very different as opposed to how it is setup the day after.
+As we are dealing with **increasingly more complex and agile ecosystems that are continuously evolving**, the way it is set up today could be very different as opposed to how it is set up tomorrow.

-Today’s operations are more about the **behavior of metrics and resources rather than the absolute state or value**, and how they are evolving over time.
-A certain value which is normal right now, could be the same value one hour later, but with a completely different context, because of services that have been added, the time of the day, etc., turning it into a value which is no longer normal for the ongoing operations.
+Today’s operations are more about the **behavior of metrics and resources rather than their absolute state or value**, and about how they are evolving over time.
+A certain value that is normal right now could be the same value one hour later but with a completely different context, because of services that have been added, the time of the day, etc., turning it into a value that is no longer normal for ongoing operations.

 Equally, DataMiner Augmented Operation is about **reducing time for set-up & configuration, and increasing the efficiency of the management.**